Cache-Aside vs Read-Through Patterns in Redis: Implementation, Scaling, and Operational Boundaries

 return {"user_id": user_id, "status": "active", "tier": "premium"}

-Operational Boundaries & Stampede Mitigation
+Operational Boundaries and Stampede Mitigation

 DevOps teams must monitor client_connections and instantaneous_ops_per_sec to prevent pool exhaustion during traffic surges.
 Connection pool saturation typically manifests as ConnectionRefusedError or TimeoutError in application logs, requiring immediate horizontal scaling of Redis replicas or adjustment of maxclients and tcp-backlog.